 - 3 tbsps. of melted butter

-- Heat the 1 tbsp. of butter in a small pan.
+- Heat the 1 tbsp. of butter in a small frying pan.

 - Sweat the onion until softened.

-- Sprinkle in the rosemary, thyme, sage and oregano.
+- Add the chicken livers, garlic, rosemary, thyme, sage and oregano.

 - Season with salt and pepper.

-- Strain the livers (keep the bits of herbs and spices) and transfer to a food processor.
+- Transfer the livers with the juices and herbs to a food processor.

 - To mold the pâté, line two small loaf pans with cling wrap (the cling wrap should have an overhang on all sides).
 Pour the liver pâté into the pans.
 Tap the pans to remove air pockets.
 Fold the overhangs of the cling wrap over the pâté.
 Chill for several hours.